History of Rochester, New York: The 20th century

-By 1920, Rochester's population had reached 290,720, and it ranked 23rd largest in the United States.
-That year, the city purchased the abandoned Erie Canal lands inside city limits for use as a heavy rail mass transit and freight system.
-In 1921, the first Lilac Week occurred, celebrating Rochester's floral legacy in Highland Park.
-In 1922, Rochester's first radio station began broadcasting, and the Eastman Theatre opened, an adjunct to the Eastman School of Music of the University of Rochester.
-In 1925, George Eastman arranged a land swap with Oak Hill Country Club.
-The Oak Hill property, just west of Mt.
-Hope Cemetery on the east side of the Genesee River was given to the University of Rochester for its River Campus, and the country club moved to its present site in Pittsford.
-In 1925, the university opened its Medical School and Strong Memorial Hospital on Crittenden Road, and by 1927, general construction had begun on the River Campus.
-It was also in 1925 that the university awarded its first Ph.D., and by 1930, several departments were training candidates for the doctorate.
+By 1920, Rochester's population had reached 290,720, ranking it the 23rd largest city in the United States.
+That year, the city purchased the abandoned Erie Canal lands within city limits for use as a heavy rail mass transit and freight system.
+In 1921, the first Lilac Week was held, celebrating Rochester's horticultural legacy in Highland Park.
+In 1922, Rochester's first radio station began broadcasting, and the Eastman Theatre opened as an adjunct to the Eastman School of Music of the University of Rochester.
+In 1925, George Eastman arranged a land swap with Oak Hill Country Club: the Oak Hill property west of Mt.
+Hope Cemetery on the east side of the Genesee River was given to the University of Rochester for its River Campus, and the country club moved to Pittsford.
+In 1925, the university opened its Medical School and Strong Memorial Hospital on Crittenden Road, and by 1927, construction began on the River Campus.
+The university awarded its first Ph.D. in 1925, and by 1930, several departments were training doctoral candidates.
 In 1928, Red Wing Stadium opened.
 That year, the Rochester Democrat and Chronicle, the morning newspaper, was purchased by Frank Gannett.

-By the 1920s and 1930s, Rochester's population was roughly half Protestant and half Catholic, although a significant Jewish population was also present.
+By the 1920s and 1930s, Rochester's population was roughly half Protestant and half Catholic, with a significant Jewish population as well.
 In 1938, the city had 214 religious congregations, two-thirds of which had been founded after 1880.
-At that time, the city added, on average, 2.6 new congregations per year, many founded by immigrants from Southern and Eastern Europe.
+The city had been adding an average of 2.6 new congregations per year, many founded by immigrants from Southern and Eastern Europe.
 During peak immigration from 1900 to 1920, dozens of churches were established, including four Roman Catholic churches with Italian clergy, three Roman Catholic churches with Slavic clergy, a Greek Orthodox Church, a Polish Baptist church, 15 Jewish synagogues, and four small Italian Protestant mission churches (Baptist, Evangelical, Methodist, and Presbyterian).

-By 1930, the population had swelled to 328,132, making Rochester the 22nd largest city in the United States.
-The University of Rochester opened its River Campus for men, and the Prince Street Campus became the Women's Campus.
+By 1930, the population had reached 328,132, making Rochester the 22nd largest city in the United States.
+The University of Rochester opened its River Campus for men, with the Prince Street Campus serving as the Women's Campus.
 The Rochester Municipal Airport opened on Scottsville Road.
-It was in the 1930s that Eastman Kodak introduced Kodachrome® film.
-By now the subway was constructed in the old canal bed, and the street railways were diverted to the subway or morphed into buses.
-From 1927 until 1956, Rochester was the smallest city in America with a subway.
+In the 1930s, Eastman Kodak introduced Kodachrome film.
+The subway was constructed in the old canal bed, and street railways were diverted to the subway or replaced by buses.
+From 1927 until 1956, Rochester was the smallest city in America with a subway system.
 Rochester celebrated its centennial as a city in 1934.
-In 1936, the Rundel Memorial Building opened as the headquarters of the Rochester Public Library above the bed of the old Erie Canal, adjacent to South Avenue, between Broad Street and Court Street.
+In 1936, the Rundel Memorial Building opened as the headquarters of the Rochester Public Library, situated above the bed of the old Erie Canal between Broad Street and Court Street.